 JLR's Human Rights Policy articulates JLR's requirements with regards to the protection of human rights.
-The Policy applies to all JLR Personnel and has been distributed company-wide.
+The Policy applies to all JLR Personnel and has been distributed company-wide and is available for external parties via the JLR Corporate website.
 It sets out our commitment to respecting human rights and complying with laws, rules and regulations governing human rights in the territories in which we operate.
 This includes specific provisions addressing slavery, human trafficking, forced labour, child labour and upholding each employee's right to freedom of association.